tableau/connector-plugin-sdk/docs/mcd.md

 ### `<schema>`

-An optional child of `<connection-metadata>`, this controls whether the Schema selector is shown in the shema viewer.
+An optional child of `<connection-metadata>`, this controls whether the Schema selector is shown in the schema viewer.
 If it is not present, Schema does not appear.
 It has the following XML attributes.

 | Name  | Meaning | Optional? | Value Notes | Other Notes |
 | ----  | ------- | --------- | ----------- | ----------- |